mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

     $ sed "25,$ s/number/1/" < testfile > testchangedfile

-The \$ in an address range is Sed\'s way of specifying, \"all the way to the end of the file\".
+The \$ in an address range is Sed\'s way of specifying, "all the way to the end of the file".

 ## Scripting SED commands